lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 If a validator is frontrun, it is not risky for top-ups, since the withdrawal credentials are verified on-chain.

-Top-ups must not be executed if the protocol is in bunker mode or paused, or if the module is not active.
+Top-ups should not be executed if the protocol is in bunker mode or paused, or if the module is not active.

 If it is necessary to stop predeposits/top-ups, for example during a hard fork, the Depositor Bot will be temporarily stopped.